 “Music from Two Basses” is an album by Dave Holland (bass, cello), an English jazz bassist known for his work with Miles Davis Quintet, and American jazz/free improvisation bassist Barre Phillips (bass).
-It was recorded in 1971 and released on the ECM label.

 It is an avant-garde jazz album that is mainly composed of improvisations only by bass and cello.
 It is tinged with contemporary classical music and European free improvisation.
 Though it is characterized by its experimental sounds including bass playing techniques such as pizzicato, arco, scrape and tapping, it also has beautiful and lyrical melodies and a chamber music-like atmosphere.